-Your first step to exploring your treatment options for knee pain is scheduling a consultation with our Consultant.
+Your first step to exploring your elbow osteoarthritis treatment in UK is scheduling a consultation with our Consultant.
 To do so call us on 020 8168 2000 or alternatively book a consultation online or request a call back today!

 - Kwapisz A, Prabhakar S, Compagnoni R, Sibilska A, Randelli P. Platelet-Rich Plasma for Elbow Pathologies: a Descriptive Review of Current Literature.
 Curr Rev Musculoskelet Med.
 2018;11(4):598‐ doi:10.1007/s12178-018-9520-1

 - Gosens T, Peerbooms JC, van Laar W, den Oudsten BL.
 Ongoing positive effect of platelet-rich plasma versus corticosteroid injection in lateral epicondylitis: a double-blind randomized controlled trial with 2-year follow-up.Am J Sports Med.
 2011 Jun;39(6):1200-8